15 lessons for lasting love

 “My best advice stems from Gandhi’s wisdom to be the change you wish to see in the world.
 As I longed to be seen, I aimed to truly see others.
 Given my desire to be heard, I devoted myself to learning to listen.
 Because we all desire to be loved, I found people in my life responding to these offers of my love with deeper love in return.” — Bonita Gardner, 57, Fernandina Beach, Fla.

 “Shortly before my marriage, almost 37 years ago, my grandmother gave me advice that I have passed along to my young nieces, as they entered into long-term relationships.
 My grandmother told me, ‘Always remember that marriage is not 50/50.
 Some days, it will be 80/20, other days maybe 30/70.
 There will be times that you need to give 80, and other days your husband will be the one to give 80.
-Learn to recognize what the balance needs to be, on any given day, throughout the life of your marriage.’ ” — Diane Henriques, 61, Charleston S.C.
+Learn to recognize what the balance needs to be, on any given day, throughout the life of your marriage.’ ” — Diane Henriques, 61, Charleston, S.C.

 “Love is a verb.
 Saying it and doing it are two different things.
 I am loving my wife when I cook for her or when I listen to her fully or when I hold her when she is tired.” — Matt Hall, 52, Mountain View, Calif.